 What Happens in Group Therapy?

 Group therapy sessions usually consist of between four and 10 participants, typically last around 90 minutes, and meet either weekly or on a timeline in accordance with the parameters of the participant’s treatment program.
-Meetings are led by an experienced and credentialed facilitator.
+Meetings are led by experienced and credentialed facilitator.
 Group therapy for alcohol and drug rehab can be conducted in an inpatient, outpatient, or partial-hospitalization setting.

 In a controlled, supportive, and non-judgmental setting, participants take turns discussing their positive and negative experiences from the prior week or that are ongoing in their lives, and how those experiences have impacted their recovery and overall mental health.
 After they’ve finished speaking, fellow participants are encouraged to provide affirmation and/or feedback.